Compensating Factors on Manual Underwriting

 VA loans do not have a maximum debt-to-income ratio caps on approve/eligible per automated underwriting system findings.
 FHA and VA loans are the only two loan programs that allow manual underwriting.

 HUD and VA have similar manual underwriting guidelines.
 Manual underwriting have caps on front-end and back-end debt-to-income ratios.
 The maximum debt-to-income ratio on manual underwriting depends on the number of compensating factors.
 In the following paragraphs, we will cover compensating factors on manual underwriting of FHA and VA loans.
+In the following paragraphs, we will cover compensating factors on manual underwriting.

 Table of contents "Click Here"